getify/You-Dont-Know-JS/scope & closures/ch5.md

 bar(); //logs, 2
 ```

-Whatever facility we use to *transport* an inner function outside of his lexical scope, he will maintain a scope reference to where he was originally declared, and wherever we execute him, that closure will be exercised.
+Whatever facility we use to *transport* an inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared, and wherever we execute him, that closure will be exercised.

 ## Now I Can See